 Historic and hip: Back Bay

-Probably Boston’s most famous neighborhood, the historic and upscale Back Bay is home to everything from high-end shopping and dining on Newbury Street, to laid back biking and picnicking on the banks of the Charles River.
+Probably Boston’s most famous neighborhood, is the historic and upscale Back Bay.
+This neighborhood is home to everything from high-end shopping and dining on Newbury Street, to laid-back biking and picnics on the banks of the Charles River.
 Its central location provides easy access to major tourist attractions, alongside beautiful old residential brownstones.

 Fairmont Copley Plaza